yongleyuan/mz-iris-pairing/README.md

 #### Synthetic MZ/NMZ Pairs

-This part of the dataset will be available on [Notre Dame CVRL's lab website](https://cvrl.nd.edu/projects/data/).
+This part of the dataset will be available on `anonymized for now`.

 #### Natural MZ/NMZ Pairs